LucasBassetti/lucasbassetti.com/content/posts/2019-09-18-pulling-github-repositories-data-into-gatsby.md

   Add your open source projects to Gatsby using the gatsby-source-github-api package
 date: '2019-09-18 02:16:20'
-thumbnail: /assets/gatsby.jpg
+image: /assets/gatsby.jpg
 tags:
   - gatsbyjs
   - github
   - javascript
 ---

 ## Introduction

 In this post we will learn how to pull Github repositories into Gatsby-based website using the [gatsby-source-github-api](https://www.gatsbyjs.org/packages/gatsby-source-github-api/).

 ## Configuring the plugin